AMSP-04/NETN-TMR/README.md

 ## Introduction

 In a federated distributed simulation the participating systems (federates) collectively model the synthetic environment.
 Allocation of modelling responsibilities are based on individual federate capabilities, federation design agreements, and initial scenario conditions.
 The responsibility of updating an attribute for a specific simulated entity is allocated to at most one federate.
-However, during execution the modelling responsibility may change and the ownership of attributes can be transferred.
+However, during execution, the modelling responsibility may change and the ownership of attributes can be transferred.

 Basic services for the divestiture and acquisition of attribute ownership is provided by IEEE 1516 High Level Architecture (HLA).
 A negotiated and coordinated transfer of modelling responsibilities requires agreements between federates before attribute ownership is transferred.